-Claims for compensation or challenges to public law where the detention of vulnerable people has occurred i.e. those with serious medical conditions or the disabled, pregnant or elderly people, torture victims, people who have been trafficked against their will and children
+- Claims for compensation or challenges to public law where the detention of vulnerable people has occurred i.e. those with serious medical conditions or the disabled, pregnant or elderly people, torture victims, people who have been trafficked against their will and children

-Contact the illegal deportation claims lawyers at Clifford Johnston
+Contact the unlawful deportation claims lawyers at Clifford Johnston

 Our team is ready to help.
 If you feel you have grounds to make a claim for illegal deportation or unlawful detention, call and speak to one of our Immigration Solicitors today.

 We have a huge amount of expertise in successfully fighting against government departments and privately-run detention centres on matters surrounding immigration, forms of abuse and matters of liberty and freedom.